USS Worcester (CL-144): Construction and career

-Worcester returned the following day and resumed her fire support duties, adding to the troubles of the retreating North Korean forces.
+Worcester returned the following day and resumed her fire support duties, harassing the retreating North Korean forces.
 Throughout 25 September, Worcester—using KMAG spotting from shore—delivered fire support for the advancing UN forces, breaking up communist troop concentrations with 6-inch fire.
 As the ship's war diary at one point recorded: "Spotter reported troops dispersed.
-KMAG reported that all firing has been very effective and instrumental in enemy retreat."
+KMAG reported that all firing has been very effective and instrumental in the enemy retreat."

 Worcester spent the night hours on 25 September and into 26 September patrolling eight miles of a stretch of coast between Yonghae and Utchin.
 The rapid advance of the UN forces on 26 September obviated fire support from Worcester's guns; but the cruiser received word that Brush had hit a naval mine off Tanchon, North Korea, at 12:20.
 While Samuel N. Moore took over the on-call fire support duties in the vicinity, Worcester sailed at 27 kn and went to Brush's aid.

 The cruiser found Brush down by the bow with a 3-degree port list.
 There were five dead and 30 injured.
 At 01:01 on 27 September, Worcester commenced taking on board the more seriously wounded of the destroyer's company via highline transfer, eventually receiving 15 stretcher cases—all men suffering from burns—by 02:28.
 The cruiser then altered course for Japan and, later that day, took on board four more stretcher patients, six ambulatory patients, and a corpse.
 At that time, two hospitalmen—who had been transferred from Worcester to Brush to tend the wounded on the destroyer—returned to the cruiser.

 Proceeding in company with the crippled Brush, Bolster, and De Haven, Worcester headed for Sasebo and reached port on 29 September.
-As she was being made fast to her buoy in Sasebo harbor, Worcester received a warm message from the destroyer that she had aided: "With us you are not only big league but world champions.
-The kindness, consideration and eagerness to help Worcester's ship's company will never be forgotten by the Brush."
+As she was being made fast to her buoy in Sasebo harbor, Worcester received a message from the destroyer that she had aided: "With us, you are not only big league but world champions.
+The kindness, consideration, and eagerness to help Worcester's ship's company will never be forgotten by the Brush."

 The stay in Sasebo, however, proved a short one for Worcester, because she got underway on the 30th to return to Korean waters to resume her fire support and interdiction duties.
 At 06:00 on 1 October, Worcester joined the blockading force off the east coast of Korea, south of the 41st parallel, ready to render gunfire support for UN troops advancing against North Korean forces.
 As she patrolled off the coast, Worcester launched her helicopter to conduct anti-submarine and anti-mine patrols and frequently stationed lookouts in the bows of the ship, their eyes peeled for mines.
 Periodically, the screening destroyers found and destroyed mines drifting nearby.